ARRIVAL FIELD

 Continuity

-The habitation layer of the Arrival Field — where the Field is given somewhere to stay.
+The habitation layer where the Field is given somewhere to live.

-The Continuity-adjacent equipment room — a selection surface for physical references that support return.
+A selection surface for physical elements that support return.

 Installation